Updated on January 25, 2021.

-As patient portal proxy access continues to gain momentum, hospitals and electronic health record (EHR) vendors need to seek patient portal systems that allow caregivers to care for patients without violating their privacy or placing them at risk of security breaches.
+As patient portal proxy access continues to gain momentum, hospitals and Electronic Health Record (EHR) vendors need to seek a patient portal solution that allows caregivers to care for patients without violating their privacy or placing them at risk of security breaches.

 - Latulipe, C., Quandt, S.A., Melius, K.A., Bertoni, A., Miller Jr, D.P., Smith, D. and Arcury, T.A.
 (2018).
 Insights Into Older Adult Patient Concerns Around the Caregiver Proxy Portal Use: Qualitative Interview Study.
 Journal of Medical Internet Research, 20(11), p.e10524.

 - jamanetwork.com. (n.d.).
 Validate User. [online] Available at: https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/2764648 [Accessed 8 Dec.
 2020].